 The Archy Intelligence AI suite (voice charting, natural language data queries, automated verification) is ambitious.
 Some features are still maturing, but starting with a platform that's building toward AI-native operations puts you ahead of practices that will need to bolt on AI tools later.

-What you give up: Smaller install base means less community knowledge.
-Limited third-party integration ecosystem.
-New hires may not know it.
+What you give up: Growing install base means less community knowledge for now.
+The third-party integration ecosystem is still expanding.
+New hires may not be familiar with it yet.

 Startup advantage: No migration needed, modern from day one, one vendor relationship to manage.
 Read our full Archy review →